This post on The Osteopathic Biodynamic approach is part of a collection of posts on craniosacral.

 This approach distinguishes between tides.
 It varies from one teacher to another but in general:

 When I work, I most commonly become aware of a 50-second tide with smaller cycles of 6-10 seconds in between.
 This also seems to be the cycle students find most easily.
-Here’s post on finding your craniosacral cycle.
+Here’s a post on finding your craniosacral cycle.

 Biodynamic Craniosacral is one of the models that facilitate energetic constructs.
 In contrast, Biodynamic craniosacral is focused on a calmer healing process.
 It looks for the expression of inherent health and focuses on calming the system.
-Several of the approaches that became popular in the late 80s and 90s focus on somatoemotional release, which is commonly a cathartic experience.
+Several approaches that became popular in the late 80s and 90s focus on somatoemotional release, which is commonly a cathartic experience.

 The Inherent Treatment Plan is a natural function of Primary Respiration, life’s intrinsic ordering principle.
 It relies on the underlying belief that the person’s system has an innate wisdom and knows exactly what is needed and in what order.
 Through this process, the whole system reorganizes into a higher state of coherency and congruence with the original matrix or blueprint.BCTA/NA Core Curriculum and Competencies 2018

 In 2014, I took my first class with Michael Shea.
 It was an earlier version of his work on Biodynamic Cardiovascular Therapy.
 I’ve taken additional courses from Shea on polyvagal regulation and embryology.
-His concepts and information are brilliantly well integrated.
+His concepts and information are brilliantly well-integrated.
 He pointed me toward James Jealous and Rollin Becker.

 I employ this work in my practice.
 After 25 years in the field, I continue to be amazed at the effectiveness of such an undramatic therapy.
-Biomechanical craniosacral has been very useful and effective for more than 25 years with my clients.
+Biomechanical craniosacral has been very useful and practical for more than 25 years with my clients.
 I have found that clients with regulatory disorders, especially special needs children, have marked improvements over biomechanical craniosacral.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.